rahulynot/CustomerReactivation/README.md

 $ make run-app

 ### REST interface
-The application can be accessed using a REST interface 'http://localhost:5000/predict'
+The application can be accessed using a REST interface endpoint 'http://localhost:5000/predict'

 $ curl --header \
 "Content-Type: application/json" \